Free Shipping in the contiguous U.S.

 Multiple batteries

-If you have more than one battery, and the degradation is higher than it should be for your age, and use of battery, then you should test each battery by itself (make sure and set the ah to only 75, and fully charge/calibrate for each battery).
+If you have more than one battery, and the degradation is higher than it should be for your age, and use of battery, then you should test each battery by itself (make sure and set the ah to only 75 (90 for lfp battery), and fully charge/calibrate for each battery).
 This will let you know which battery is causing the issue.